spburden/leap-pig/README.md

 * _For words beginning with "y", treat "y" as a consonant.
 INPUT: yellow, OUTPUT: yellow_
 * _For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
 INPUT: shirt, OUTPUT: irtshay_
 * _If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!
 INPUT: squeal, OUTPUT: ealsquay_
+* _If multiple words are entered each word is translated individually.
+INPUT: Apple Mango, OUTPUT: appleay angom_

 ## Setup/Installation Requirements for leap year detector
 * _Clone this repository to your desktop_